-Okay, The Guru has a confession to make: I used to be afraid of hanging indents.
+Okay, I have a confession to make: I used to be afraid of hanging indents.

 This, of course, is silly.
 Of all the things in the world there are to be afraid of — snakes, heights, public speaking, thermonuclear war, global economic meltdowns — hanging indents are pretty innocuous.
 But I did, until fairly recently, go through a period where I avoided doing hanging indents because I kept getting confused by them.
 (More on that later.)